 Search for anything on my site

-This page will help provide some guidelines to help you understand anxiety medication for children, and also, help you decide when it might be necessary to put your child on medication.
+This page will help you understand at what point it might be necessary to decide to put your anxious child on medication.

 Only a doctor can prescribe and advise you on child anxiety medicine, but you can be informed enough to ask questions about SSRI’S or any other choices of medications.